Georgegriff/cgguitar-site/src/components/slogan.md

 name: 'slogan'
 items:
   - title: Enjoy
     text: Play music from the first lesson!
-Kick start your guitar playing with enjoyable and frustration free methods.
   - title: Learn
-    text: Coaching and mentoring to study music or guitar in further education, prepare for live performances and advice taking  your playing to the next level.
+    text: Enjoyable and frustration free methods.
   - title: Achieve
-    text: Effective practice regimes, build a solid foundation of technique and repertoire, with ways to improve your improvisation and composition skills.
+    text: Improve your technique, improvisation and composition skills.
   - title: Perform
-    text: Whether you’re looking to start guitar lessons for the first time or you need help on how to develop your playing, CG Guitar is the right place for you.
+    text:  Prepare for live performances and take your playing to the next level.
 ---